Griddy (company)

-Griddy was an American power retailer that formerly sold energy to people in the state of Texas at wholesale prices for a $10 monthly membership fee and had approximately 29,000 members.
+Griddy was an American power retailer that formerly sold energy to people in the state of Texas at wholesale prices for a $9.99 monthly membership fee and had approximately 29,000 members.
 The company itself was based in California.

 History

 Griddy LLC was incorporated in 2016 in Delaware, but physically located in Playa Vista, California.
 Some investment was taken from EDF Trading in 2019.

 In December 2020, new leadership was appointed.
-Michael Fallquist (Chief Executive Officer), Christian McArthur (Chief Operating Officer), and Roop Bhullar (Chief Financial Officer) were appointed and an agreement with Macquarie Energy was entered.
+Michael Fallquist (Chief Executive Officer), Christian McArthur (Chief Operating Officer) and Roop Bhullar (Chief Financial Officer) were appointed and an agreement with Macquarie Energy was entered into.
 All three new appointments had previously worked at Crius Energy (acquired by TXU Energy in 2019).